Fraud Prevention Month: Top Safety Tips

 - Protect your personal information: Beyond a phone number or email to arrange a purchase or sale, never give out any personal information such as your credit card number, your social insurance number, birthdays and so on.
 When possible, meet in public to avoid supplying your address

 - Create tougher passwords: There is a reason many online accounts require a combination of numbers and symbols, as well as upper and lowercase letters.
 Protect your account information on any online site with tough passwords

 - Bring a friend: This is especially true if you are selling (or buying) a valuable item

 - Deal only in cash: Never wire money, send advance payments, or use your credit card.
 This also helps you to avoid any deals done through mail – a notorious method for running scams

 - Keep it local: You can reduce your risk by keeping all transactions local.
 This eliminates the need to use anything other than cash when buying or selling

 - Inspect before you buy: Never buy something that you can’t check out in-person first

 - Check the IMEI number: When considering buying a mobile phone, check out the IMEI number to verify the phone hasn’t been reported stolen or lost

-- Get the VIN number: Use the VIN number to check out a car’s history on CARPROOF before buying
+- Get the VIN number: Use the VIN number to check out a car’s history on CARFAX before buying

 - Ask questions: don’t be afraid to ask questions!
 If something sounds shady, remember you don’t owe anyone anything and you can always back out of a transaction before any money is exchanged